Student-centric advice and objective recommendations

 Open to high school, college, community college and graduate students

 Easy scholarship open to all students

 Sample “rejection” email

 Now’s your chance to write one of those college rejection letters (but you’re the sender this time)!
 So, how exactly should you do it?
 Just like how colleges inform rejected students of their application status in a respectful and encouraging manner, you should do the same.
 Remember to be courteous, thank them for their acceptance offer, and kindly explain that you have chosen to attend another university.
+You may or may not choose to share the name of the school you chose–that’s up to you.
 Here’s an example:

 “Dear Ms./Mr. _______,

 I am writing today to thank you for the generous acceptance and scholarship offers from *name of college* for the class of *year you will graduate college*.
 After long and serious consideration of my offers, I have decided to attend *name of chosen college* instead.
 I wanted to let you know as soon as I made my decision, and greatly appreciate your time and consideration.